 -Connor de Jong

-Samir Head by Andrew Payne
+Samir Head by Andrew Payne |

-hose things enables you to see so many more things that you haven’t noticed before (at least for me).
+The ability to focus on those things enables you to see so many more things that you haven’t noticed before (at least for me).
 She gave me events to look for: high points, low points, overlaps, fullnesses - points where the line breaks.

 Some of my favorite drawings are not even fully rendered - just to be able to use all these different tools and ideas to create something that looks like it could move off the page without even being fully rendered is exciting.

 Also, Colleen has really helped me with handling distance from the models; sometimes there are 10 or 12 feet between you and the model, and you can't really get away with too much without truly knowing the structure of the figure.
 At that distance, I can’t even really see the model’s face too well, so this knowledge becomes very important.
+It’s fun.
+I can see where people can get really creative - you have to conceptualize this thing.
+Sometimes I enjoy that even more than when you can see the model very clearly.

 Connor: In a way, we’re looking at the melding of the cast program and the focus on form with conceptual knowledge in the figure - a pretty hefty topic.